colmap/colmap/doc/cli.rst

 - ``colmap``: The graphical user interface, see :ref:`Graphical User Interface <gui>` for more information.

+- ``automatic_reconstruction``: Automatically reconstruct sparse and dense model for a set of input images.

 - ``feature_extractor``, ``feature_importer``: Perform feature extraction or
   import features for a set of images.